CumulusNetworks/docs/content/cumulus-netq-415/Whats-New/_index.md

 - When you upgrade to NetQ v4.15.0, any pre-existing validation data will be lost.
 Additionally, NetQ will not retain data related to network services (including BGP, LLDP, EVPN, and MLAG) after upgrading.
 - You must upgrade cloud (OPTA) deployments to NetQ 4.15 before initiating a {{<link title="Switch Management/#switch-discovery" text="switch discovery">}}.
-- The NetQ agent is not compatible with Broadcom switches.
-Reach out to your NVIDIA support representative if your networking environment requires Broadcom support.

 ### Upgrade Paths